Lara Suddards

 Location: 1A Old Toowoomba Road, One Mile

-Flagstone Adventure Park, Flagstone - Mega Park with a Toddler Zone & Water Play
+Flagstone Adventure Park in Ipswich: Toddler Zone & Water Play

 You’ve probably heard the buzz about Flagstone Adventure Park – it’s one of the biggest playgrounds in South East Queensland, and it definitely lives up to the hype.
 But don’t let the epic scale scare you off if you have a toddler.
 Tucked within this 10-hectare mega-park is a fantastic dedicated toddler zone designed for little adventurers.
 In this smaller area, kids will find a low-to-the-ground climbing fort with mini slides and ladders, a fun tunnel built into a hill, toddler-sized climbing frames, and baby swings – all perfect for the under-5 crowd.
 There’s also an in-ground trampoline (just their size) and a sand play area for sensory fun.
 And here’s the best part: right next door is the Flagstone Water Play Park, a zero-depth water playground with sprayers, bubblers and jets where toddlers can cool off and splash safely!